apt-sim/AdePT_LLAMA_ACAT22/README.md

 # AdePT LLAMA examples for LLAMA PhD thesis

+**Warning: this branch is the LLAMA PhD thesis version.
+For the ACAT22 version, switch to branch `main`.**

 This repository provides examples using [AdePT](https://github.com/apt-sim/AdePT) and [LLAMA](https://github.com/alpaka-group/llama) which provided the basis for our contribution to the [ACAT22](https://indico.cern.ch/event/1106990/) workshop.
 The slides of our talk are available [here](https://indico.cern.ch/event/1106990/contributions/4991259/).
+The codebase on this branch has been updated after ACAT22, reevaluated and included in the PhD thesis of Bernhard Manfred Gruber, titled "Design of a data layout and memory access abstraction layer for heterogeneous architectures".

 This repository offers 4 additional examples for AdePT.
 All of them are derived from the original Example19, but the track array is managed by LLAMA.